matejkobza/gatein-oauth-2.0/README.md

 How to run this project
 ---------------
-1. To run this project go to the gatein-oauth-2.0-core into src/main/resources/ and follow instructions in files **google.properties** and **facebook.properties**
+1. To run this project go to the gatein-oauth-2.0-core into **src/main/resources/** folder and follow the instructions in files **google.properties** and **facebook.properties**
 2. Download GateIn portal from http://www.jboss.org/gatein/download
 3. Start standalone GateIn Portal http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/jpp-quickstarts/gatein-sample-portal/
-4. Build main project gatein-oauth-2.0-master by running mvn install
+4. Build main project gatein-oauth-2.0-demo by running mvn install
-5. Go to gatein-oauth-2.0-master/gatein-oauth-2.0-web/target and copy oauth-2-gtn-web-1.0.0-snapshot.war
+5. Go to gatein-oauth-2.0-demo/gatein-oauth-2.0-web/target and copy oauth-2-gtn-web-1.0.0-snapshot.war
 6. Copy the war into JBOSS_HOME/standalone/deployments/